slatedocs/slate/source/includes/_pricing_tier.md

 }
 ```

-This endpoint create a pricing tier and return it
+This endpoint create a pricing tier and return it, , Entities supported : AttendeeType.

 ### HTTP Request